 I’ve seen many people who understand the scenario and care for the environment as well but they often stuck on where to begin.
-So here are some simple and practical ways you can follow to help protect environment as well as your health.
+So here are some simple and practical ways you can follow to help protect the environment as well as your health.

 - So the first step is to stop buying Polyester and Nylon because they are made from petroleum which is a major cause of global warming.
 It involves large amounts of fossil fuel to manufacture Polyester and Nylon which releases dangerous chemicals such as hydrogen chloride into the atmosphere.
 Also avoid any piece of clothing that is labeled as anti-shrink, anti-wrinkle, anti-stain, antibacterial, antistatic, antimicrobial, anti-odor or anti-flame.
 These are all heavily processed fabrics with harmful chemicals that may not me good for human skin and definitely bad for the environment.

-- Always choose Organic Cotton and other natural fibers such as Hemp, Linen, Bamboo, Peace Silk etc. which are way better than man made synthetic fibers in terms of quality, comfort and their impact on environment.
+- Always choose Organic Cotton and other natural fibers such as Hemp, Linen, Bamboo, Peace Silk etc. which are way better than man made synthetic fibers in terms of quality, comfort and their impact on the environment.

 - Buy clothes/accessories which have a Fair Trade mark and/or Organic certified.
 Companies who practice Fair Trade give fair wages to local workers, provide them a healthy working environment and treat them with dignity and respect.
 So buying a Fair Trade product will help improve the quality of life for communities around the world.
-Also look for products which are organically certified by authentic bodies.
-This way you can ensure that the piece of cloth you are wearing has minimum carbon footprint upon the environment.
+Also, look for products which are organically certified by authentic bodies.
+This way you can ensure that the piece of cloth you are wearing has a minimum carbon footprint upon the environment.

 - Last but not the least, imbibe the rule of “Reduce, Reuse, Recycle”.
 Think before buying and buy only if you actually need.
 It’s always better to have a well managed wardrobe with a minimalistic approach rather than over crowding it and getting confused about what-to-wear.
 Besides, the final and the most important thing is to recycle all your clothes in a creative way.
 A good way is to donate your clothes to the needful and you can also buy second-hand clothes.
 Make sure that your old clothes are sent to proper recycling units and are not dumped into the landfills.